joserick/v-money-spinner/README.md

 | wrapperGroupClass   | Class for div contains input and the buttons                                               |

-## Migration Vue2 > Vue3
+## Migration Vue2 -> Vue3
-Track and review changes to the VMoneySpinner source files and documentation to help you migrate from Vue2 to Vue3.
+Summary of changes of the VMoneySpinner files and documentation to help you migrate from Vue2 to Vue3.

 ### New Core
 Previously for the use of the **VMoneySpinner** with *Vue2* was used as core the component [VMoney](https://github.com/vuejs-tips/v-money) by @vuejs-tips, now for *Vue3* is used as core [VMoney3](https://github.com/jonathanpmartins/v-money3) by @jonathanpmartins.

 ### Properties
  - Added `disableNegative`(by core) for block the use of negative numbers.
+ - Added `minCharacters` alias `minimumNumberOfCharacters` (by core) insert 0 digit that comes before the first nonzero digit.
  - ![Breaking](https://img.shields.io/badge/-Breaking-dc3545.svg) Renamed `bootstrap` to `template` for the handling different templates though string.
  - ![Breaking](https://img.shields.io/badge/-Breaking-dc3545.svg) Dropped `amend`  and `invalidMessage` since the new core does not allow to exceed the properties maximum and minimum.